tjvantoll/kendo-docs/tutorials/ASP.NET/asp-net-hello-kendo-ui-part-1.md

 ---
-title: Part 4 - Hello Kendo UI
+title: Hello Kendo UI Part 1 (Getting Data To Kendo UI)
 slug: tutorial-html5-development-with-asp-net-part-4-hello-kendo-ui
 tags: Tutorial
 publish: true
 ---

-# Tutorial: HTML5 Development For ASP.NET Developers Part 4
+# Tutorial: HTML5 Development For ASP.NET Developers
-## Hello Kendo UI
+## Hello Kendo UI Part 1

 In this tutorial, you will work with the most complex widget, the **[Kendo UI Grid][4]** as well as one of the core components, the **[Kendo UI